 Invite Your Loved One to Tell Their Story

 Whether Alzheimer’s affects your family or not, I urge you to do this.
 Shortly after my mom started showing symptoms, I had my parents fill out a legacy questionnaire.
 Believe it or not, I just recently found these journals.
 Tears streamed down my face.
 To see my mom’s handwriting.
 To read her responses.
 To hear her story.
 A treasure.
 I have yet to re-read my father’s as it’s too painful right now but I am so so happy to have their written testimony.
 My husband and I plan to do ours very soon.
-I will post a printable questionnaire for you to use shortly.

 Document Life and Relationships